tonymorris/fnconf-haskell-2018/README.md

 ###### Starting Data61 Functional Programming Course, **Brian McKenna, 150 minutes**

-Following Tony's introduction to functional programming and Haskell, we will work through the first few modules of Data61's Functional Programming Course.
+Following Tony and Alois' Introduction to Haskell syntax and tools, we will work through the first few modules of Data61's Functional Programming Course.
 These modules cover writing functions for the optional and list data types.

 We will complete enough exercises to cover basic data types, functions and polymorphism.
 We'll practice the techniques of equational reasoning, parametricity and type/hole driven development.
 After completing these modules, you should be able to use the techniques to attempt most other exercises in the repository.